-Relationship between Cablevision and Us after the Distribution issued basis prior to the Distribution.
+Relationship between Cablevision and Us after the Distribution

+Distribution.
 On the first trading day following the Distribution date, when-issued trading in respect of our Class A Common Stock will end and regular-way trading will begin.
-Our Class B Common Stock will not be listed on a securities exchange.
+Our Class B Common Stock will not be listed on a securities exchange

 As part of the Distribution, we will incur approximately \$\) of new debt (the "New AMC Networks Debt"), consisting of \$\) aggregate principal amount of senior secured term loans and \$\) aggregate principal amount of senior unsecured notes.
-A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and approximately \$1,250,000,000 of the New AMC Networks Debt will be issued to Cablevision or CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt.
+A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and approximately \$1,250,000,000 of the New AMC Networks Debt will be issued to Cablevision or CSC Holdings, which will use such New AMC Networks Debt to repay outstanding Cablevision or CSC Holdings debt.

-Cablevision or CSC Holdings will accomplish the satisfaction and discharge of its outstanding debt by entering into a transaction with , whereby Cablevision or CSC Holdings will exchange a portion of the New AMC Networks Debt for outstanding Cablevision or CSC Holdings debt, a substantial portion of which will have been acquired from Cablevision's lenders by for this purpose.
+Cablevision or CSC Holdings will accomplish such repayment of outstanding debt by entering into a transaction with , whereby Cablevision or CSC Holdings will exchange a portion of the New AMC Networks Debt for outstanding Cablevision or CSC Holdings debt, a substantial portion of which will have been acquired from Cablevision's lenders by for this purpose.
 Following the exchange, we expect that , in an unrelated transaction, will syndicate our senior secured term loans to several lenders and distribute our senior unsecured notes in an exempt offering.
 See "Description of Financing Transactions and Certain Indebtedness."